-Fourthly, Mr Wall’s reference to the IEA misleads by quoting out of context.
+Fourthly – and this is an egrigeously misleading error – Mr Wall’s reference to the IEA is utterly irrelevant because quoted out of context.
 In its World Energy Outlook report for 2015 (to which I assume Mr Wall is referring), the IEA set out three scenarios for world energy futures.
 A business-as-usual scenario assumes that no serious action is taken to address climate change.
 A “central” scenario assumes that all the national pledges (INDCs in UN jargon) taken to the 2015 Paris climate conference are honoured.
 And the “450” scenario assumes that measures are taken which give us a 50-50 chance of staying under 2°C of warming.
 It is the “central” scenario to which Mr Wall refers.
 As the IEA itself explains, “The net result of the changes seen in the WEO-2015 central scenario is that the growth in energy-related emissions slows dramatically, but the emissions trajectory implies a long-term temperature increase of 2.7 C by 2100.
 A major course correction is still required to achieve the world’s agreed climate goal.”
 That goal is, of course, to keep well below 2 degrees of warming, aiming for 1.5 (and the IEA estimate of 2.7 C is at the low end of the range of peer-reviewed estimates as to the impact of the INDCs).
 Mr Wall’s reference indicates either sloppy research or a deliberate attempt to mislead.

 A detailed study by Greg Muttit of Oil Change International, published in 2016:September, compared standard industry data for fossil fuel reserves currently under production with the carbon budgets set out for 2°C and 1.5°C in the latest IPCC report.
 Muttit found that: